 Other unpaid bills – even the ones that don’t go to collections – can affect your credit.

-One late payment can hurt your Score and remain seven years from the missed payment date.
-Follow up on old accounts to make sure they’re closed – and don’t end up in collections because of a small amount of debt left on them.
+One late payment can hurt your score and remain seven years from the missed payment date.
+Follow up on old accounts to make sure they’re really closed – and don’t end up in collections because of a small amount of debt left on them.
 Remember, the key is to pay more than the minimum amount due.
 If you only pay minimums, you’ll build up a lot of interest, which will make your debt even harder to pay off in the long run.

 True or False?

 Experian, TransUnion, and Equifax are companies that monitor and fix your credit score, so you don’t need to worry about doing anything.

 There are three big nationwide providers of consumer reports: Equifax, TransUnion, and Experian.
 Their reports contain information about your payment history, how much credit you have and use, and other inquiries and information.
 It is always going to be beneficial to monitor your credit report and credit scores regularly.
 Make an effort to check your credit reports.
 Remember that reviewing your credit reports will not negatively impact your credit score as long as you’re accessing your credit reports from the right places.
 The same goes if you check your credit reports through Annual Credit Reports.